Insight-Services-APAC/APAC-Capability-DAI-DbtFabricSparkNb/docs/dbt-adapter-user-guide.md

    - **Development Environment:** Fabric Portal
    - **Re-occurence:** Do once per development environment set-up
    - **Instructions:** Create a new workspace in the Power BI Portal, or use an existing workspace.
- # link to powerbi documentation on creating a workspace

 2. Get Workspace Connection Details
    - **Development Environment:** Fabric Portal
    - **Re-occurence:** Do once per development environment set-up